Explore 360

 In addition it is highly recommended that your boots are well worn in to prevent the formation of blisters.
 A range of suitable boots are on the market and further advice as to which brand names are available can be found online or at your local gear store.

-Crampons are worn for the majority of the time you spend on the glacier and for the actual summit days themselves.
+Crampons are worn for the majority of the time you are on the glacier and for the actual summit day itself.
 Your crampons should preferably be of the easy “heel clip” variety (rather than the strap systems which are fiddly).
 It is not necessary to use specialist technical climbing crampons as standard 12 point all round crampons such as those from Grivel will do the job very well.

 How much will my pack weigh during the trek?